mkdoc/mktransform/README.md

 module.exports = upper;
 ```

-And pass in the `transforms` array:
+And pass in the transform function:

 ```javascript
 var tfm = require('mktransform')